Dear reader of ADxS.org, please excuse the disruption.

 • At age 9 (current and lifetime anxiety disorders at age nine, current and lifetime generalized anxiety disorder and current separation anxiety, depressive symptoms, disruptive behavior, major functional impairment, and use of outpatient treatment)13

-• Between the ages of 12 and 15 (internalizing and externalizing disorders in adolescence, anxiety and depressive symptoms as well as major functional impairments, in particular poorer peer relationships, poorer physical health, use of antidepressants)14
+• Between the ages of 12 and 15 (internalizing and externalizing disorders in adolescence, anxiety and depressive symptoms as well as major functional impairments, in particular poorer peer relations, poorer physical health, use of antidepressants)14

 • Emotional dysregulation